A Full Southern Breakfast is served in the Dining Room on antique china made in Limoges, France by Haviland in the third quarter of the 19th century.

 |

-| Julia Devereux (Hendrix) Stone (1921-1997), wife of Charles Henry Stone, at Lansdowne in 1941 as Pilgrimage Garden Club Queen. |
+Julia Devereux (Hendrix) Stone (born and died in Natchez MS 1921-1997), wife of Charles Henry Stone and mother of the owner of this Natchez bed and breakfast, at Lansdowne in 1941 as Pilgrimage Garden Club Queen. |

 |

-| 18th century Welsh dresser, gilded mid-19th century English china and an antique set of Gilbert and Sullivan china. |
+18th century Welsh dresser, gilded mid-19th century English china and an antique set of Gilbert and Sullivan china decorate the Dining Room. |

 |

-| Breakfast is served on antique china made in Limoges, France by Haviland in the third quarter of the 19th century. |
+Bed and breakfast dining is enhanced with antique china made in Limoges by Haviland in the 3rd quarter of the 19th century. |

 |